Schultzz/TriangleExercise/README.md

 The program analyses three values and determine what type of Triangle they form.

 The method AnalyzeTriangle take three input parameters, which all should be Int’s.
-Returns a string with either an error or they type of the triangle.
+Returns a string with either an error or the type of the triangle.

 * 1
 Test if triangle is NOT a triangle